Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 137EF: no beard, no collar
 - 137F1: no beard, no collar
 - 137F2: no beard, no collar one of hieros for million
-- 137F4: no beard, lower branches: ONE HUNDRED
+- 137F4: no beard, lower branches
 - 137F5: man’s hair/beard/clothing
 - 137F7: man’s hair/beard/clothing
 - 137F8: same